 The Exit Facility will be secured, subject to certain exceptions and permitted liens, by security interests in substantially all assets of the Post-Emergence Entities (the "Exit Collateral").
 The Exit Collateral may be subject to customary exceptions, encumbrances, and liens.
 Further, the Debtors have not conducted appraisals of any assets constituting Exit Collateral to determine if the value of the Exit Collateral upon foreclosure or liquidation equals or exceeds the amount of the Exit Facility.
 Accordingly, it cannot be assured that the remaining proceeds from a sale of the Exit Collateral would be sufficient to repay the Exit Facility.
-The fair market value of the Exit Collateral is subject to fluctuations based on factors that include, among others, the ability to sell such collateral in an orderly manner, general economic conditions, the availability of buyers, the Post-Emergence Entities' failure to implement their business strategy, and similar factors.
-The amount received upon a sale of Exit Collateral would be dependent on numerous factors, including, but not limited to, the actual fair market value of such collateral at such time, and the timing and manner of the sale.
-By its nature, portions of the Exit Collateral may be illiquid and may have no readily ascertainable market value.
-In the event of a subsequent foreclosure, liquidation, bankruptcy, or similar proceeding, it cannot be assured that the proceeds from any sale or liquidation of the Exit Collateral will be sufficient to pay the Exit Facility, in full or at all.
-There can also be no assurance that the Exit Collateral will be saleable, and, even if saleable, the timing of its liquidation would be uncertain.
+The fair market value of the Exit Collateral is subject to fluctuations based on factors that include, among others, the ability to sell such collateral in an orderly manner, general economic conditions, the availability of buyers, the

-&lt;sup>12 Such amount does not reflect any amounts owing under capital lease obligations at exit.
+&lt;sup>19 Such amount does not reflect any amounts owing under capital lease obligations at exit.